 In the folk world songs have always been adapted, evolved and passed on.
 In the rock world that sort of behaviour is more likely to get you involved in lengthy court cases and costly lawsuits.
 But in folk there has been over a century of legitimate and rigorous study looking into the often murky origins of traditional songs and tunes.
 A simple question therefore is: can the principles of studying folk in determining song origins also be applied to glam rock?

-Both sides have always denied copying one another and given they were recorded and released around the same time it seems unlikely that either would have had time to secretly copy the other, then get it recorded and released, all within the confines of the same record company.
+Both sides have always denied copying one another and given both ‘Blockbuster’ and ‘The Jean Genie’ were recorded and released around the same time it seems unlikely that either would have had time to secretly copy the other, then get it recorded and released, all within the confines of the same record company, RCA.

-This in turn is a cover of a 1955 original version of ‘I’m A Man’ by Bo Didley
+Both recordings are, of course, cover versions of a 1955 original version of ‘I’m A Man’ by Bo Didley.

 Bo Didley’s song is itself influenced by a song Willie Dixon wrote for Muddy Waters ‘Hoochie Coochie Man’ recorded in 1954